Powerdynamo brings new ignition & light

 • one bundle containing a red and a white wire with open ends

-• a second bundle with a 4-position male plug (only 3 used) containing a red, a white and a blue/white wire
+• a second bundle with a 4-position male plug (only 3 used) containing a red, a white, a blue/white and a green/red wire

 • a third bundle with a 4-position female plug (only 3 used) containing a green/red, a white and a blue/white wire